do dogs go to heaven?

 “Yes, Becky, I believe Buster will go to heaven.
 I also believe God will take very good care of her,” I replied, trying hard to hide the tremble in my voice.

-“What do dogs do
+“What do dogs do in heaven?”
+She asked.

 “Well, I believe God made animals to play with us, help take care of us and to remind us that love is a very special thing.
 I know you loved Buster very much and I’m sure she loved you even more.”
 By now I could barely see through the tears welling in my eyes.
 Two beings, one animal and an innocent child, were reminding me what life was truly about.

 “I love Buster so much.
 Do you think God can talk to her and make her happy?
 Will God make her all better?”
+She pressed.

 Buster had been battling bone cancer for several months.
 It hadn’t always been pleasant, between surgery and the side effects of her medications.